“Garden as though you will live forever. ” - William Kent

-This last Christmas, my mum made for my sister and I a scrapbook of our lives thus far.
-She also included family histories.
-Enclosed was a blurry, black and white photo of my maternal great grandmother, Florence, posing with my Nanna Myrtle and her three other children in their vegetable garden in Yalgoo. (yes, it’s pronounced Yal-goo) The photo itself must be almost 90 years old.
+Mum also included our family histories.
+Enclosed was a blurry, black and white photo of my maternal great grandmother, Florence, posing with my Nanna Myrtle and her three other children in her vegetable garden in Yalgoo.
+(Yes, it’s pronounced Yal-goo) The photo itself must be almost 90 years old.

-But it is great-grandma’s garden that fascinates me most.
+But it is great grandma’s garden that fascinates me most.
 During the depression life was hard just about everywhere.
 She supported her family with her veggie patch by growing food to feed them and sell for income.
 Yalgoo is hot, dry, dusty, arid and isolated.
-She couldn’t just turn on a tap and water the garden when it got a bit hot.
-She couldn’t duck up to Bunnings and get what she needed, when she needed it.
+It is a long way to go in the comfort of an air-conditioned car!
+It must have been a stressful place to live and grow.

-She would have had to be extremely resourceful.
+Florence would have had to be extremely resourceful.
 Make do, get by, and suffer when the weather, pests or good health failed to oblige her.
-I also am intrigued at the idea that I have a “heritage” garden in my family.
+I also am intrigued at the idea that I have a “heirloom” garden in my family.
 It’s like a bond across time.
-Since learning about her, I think of Florence often when in my garden, as my own small children run about, wondering what she planted and what she would make of my efforts today.
+Since learning about her, I think of Florence often when in my garden, as my own children run about, wondering what she planted and what she would make of my efforts today.

 * I originally posted this article in January 2012, but have updated it with the photos and some extra content.